Looking for Tinnitus Relief in Toronto?

 Worried About Ringing in Your Ears?

-At Toronto Audiology we provide a tinnitus consultation which includes a hearing test, tinnitus reaction questionnaires, and discussion about the mechanisms of tinnitus.
+At Toronto Audiology Associates we provide a tinnitus consultation which includes a hearing test, tinnitus reaction questionnaires, and discussion about the mechanisms of tinnitus.
 With these results, we can discuss treatment options which may include a medical referral, use of hearing aids, use of a sound generator, cognitive behavioral counseling and stress reduction techniques.
-Contact us today to help you with your tinnitus symptoms!

 Do you hear a ringing, roaring, clicking, or hissing sound in your ears with no external sound source?
 Do you hear this sound often or all the time?
 Does the sound bother you a lot?
 Is it interfering with your enjoyment of life or your sleep?